 Most helicopter crashes are caused by some form of pilot error, including improper or insufficient pilot training; operating the aircraft in poor weather and other unsafe conditions; failure to plan or improperly planning a flight; and poor or improper response to mechanical failure and environmental problems.
 Other forms of operational error, outside the cockpit, include faulty air traffic control communications and improper maintenance.

-A smaller number of helicopter crashes have been blamed on mechanical and electrical malfunctions exclusively [link to product defects page].
+A smaller number of helicopter crashes have been blamed on mechanical and electrical malfunctions exclusively.
 These problems can originate in the design stages with faulty design of the aircraft or one or more of its components.
 Or they can occur as errors in the manufacturing and quality control stages.

 Liability for helicopter crashes may fall upon a single entity but more typically will be shared among a number of parties, both in Federal Aviation Administration reports and in court.
 For example, the helicopter’s manufacturer, owner, pilot, flight school, and dealer may be held responsible for an accident.